nrfconnect/sdk-nrf/samples/nrf9160/udp/README.rst

 Configuration options
 =====================

-You can configure the following options:
+Check and configure the following configuration options for the sample:

 .. _CONFIG_UDP_DATA_UPLOAD_SIZE_BYTES: